 “Any kids yet?”

 Before you cross that last threshold into cementing your adulthood, you’ll probably try to enjoy your DINC/DINK status (Double Income no Children/Double Income no Kids) as much as possible, because as awesome as kids are, it’s no secret that they crush both your freedom and your wallet.

 So a trip to Vegas made for an excellent plan.

-Back in October, I’d won a trip to Vegas courtesy of Sauza Tequila from their SauzaSin Halloween party hosted by PartyPeopleTO and organized by Praxis PR — I was already excited then, but I had no idea what would be in store for Sarah and me on this adventure!
+In October, I’d won a trip to Vegas courtesy of Sauza Tequila from their SauzaSin Halloween party hosted by PartyPeopleTO and organized by Praxis PR.
+I was already excited then, but I had no idea what would be in store for Sarah and me on this adventure!

 And up it went.

 Sauza Tequila definitely knows how to make someone feel like a celebrity — Sarah and I went down to Vegas not knowing what to expect!
 Despite being woken up to eat it, we were pleasantly surprised to find that we’d gotten meals pain for on the way to Vegas and back, and it wasn’t bad at all!
 We landed in Vegas without complications, and let me tell you — I’ve seen it on TV a thousand times, but actually experiencing having a driver waiting for you at the airport holding a sign with you name on it is something else altogether.